What Do Glass Blower, Molder, Bender, or Finisher Do?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-Other Glass Blower, Molder, Bender, or Finisher Job Titles
+Types of Glass Blower, Molder, Bender, or Finisher Jobs

 - Neon Glass Blower

-In the United States, there were 43,000 jobs for Glass Blower, Molder, Bender, or Finisher in 2016.
+In 2016, there was an estimated number of 43,000 jobs in the United States for Glass Blower, Molder, Bender, or Finisher.
 There is little to no growth in job opportunities for Glass Blower, Molder, Bender, or Finisher.
 The BLS estimates 4,200 yearly job openings in this field.

 The states with the most job growth for Glass Blower, Molder, Bender, or Finisher are Utah, Nevada, and Alabama.
 Watch out if you plan on working in Vermont, Ohio, or Virginia.
 These states have the worst job growth for this type of profession.